 Contents (Jump to)

 If you are new to electronics, it would be difficult for you to know what the components are and which particular ones to use for which particular purpose.

 You would probably have a difficult time trying to decide which LittleBits to buy for your kids.
 Fortunately, LittleBits offers starter kits to make things easier for everyone.

 Droid Inventor Kit

-The Droid Inventor Kit costs $100 Droid Inventor Kit (For the latest prices check here) and contains everything the kids will need to create their own droid.
+For the latest cost of Droid Inventor Kit check here and contains everything the kids will need to create their own droid.
 With the kit, they get six different bits, as well as different droid parts.